 Andrew Lake has been researching Southern New England hauntings for a number of years.
 In 2011, Lake released Ghosthunting Southern New England, a book detailing his experiences in some of the region’s most haunted locations.
 Lake has spent much of his time investigating reports of ghosts in Rehoboth, Massachusetts. www.greenvilleparanormal.com

 Mike Markowicz is a Massachusetts-based Electronic Voice Phenomenon (EVP) specialist.
 A leader in the field, he has been featured on a number of radio and television programs including WBSM radio’s Spooky Southcoast.
-In 2009 Markowicz released EVP: Electronic Voice Phenomenon: Massachusetts Ghostly Voices, a book and audio CD featuring a number of his EVP recordings, including some recording captured within the Bridgewater Triangle.
+In 2009 Markowicz released EVP: Electronic Voice Phenomenon: Massachusetts Ghostly Voices, a book and audio CD featuring a number of his EVP recordings, including some recordings captured within the Bridgewater Triangle.

 Joe Murray is a lifelong resident of the Bridgewater Triangle area.
 A mixed blood Scottish, English, and Native American, he is an avid researcher focusing on factual hidden historical events and Native American studies.
 He brings a well-rounded and impartial approach to every project he is involved in, and prides himself on his objectivity and his insatiable thirst for knowledge and truth, wherever that may lead.
-He is currently working on multiple projects including publishing a book of poetry, and publishing a book on the formerly hidden history of the founding of The United States of America.
+He is currently working on multiple projects including publishing a book of poetry, and publishing a book on the formerly hidden history of the founding of the United States of America.

 Paranormal researcher Chris Pittman has been investigating odd occurrences in Southeastern Massachusetts for a number of years.
-With an extensive background in the study of both UFOs and archeology, Pittman is regarded as one of the foremost authorities on all aspects of The Bridgewater Triangle. www.cellarwalls.com
+With an extensive background in the study of both UFOs and archeology, Pittman is regarded as one of the foremost authorities on all aspects of the Bridgewater Triangle. www.cellarwalls.com

 Tim Weisberg had some of his first paranormal experiences in the Bridgewater Triangle, which ultimately led him to create Spooky Southcoast, one of the world’s most popular paranormal radio shows.
-A journalist by trade, Tim has also authored two books, including Ghosts of the SouthCoast, which features hauntings within the Bridgewater Triangle. www.spookysouthcoast.com
+A journalist by trade, Weisberg has also authored two books, including Ghosts of the SouthCoast, which features hauntings within the Bridgewater Triangle. www.spookysouthcoast.com